NEGOTIATING SOVEREIGNTY: CHALLENGES OF SECULARISM AND NATION BUILDING IN CENTRAL EASTERN EUROPE SINCE 1780

 Introduction

 Why does the modern state, with its claim to sovereignty, care so much about secularization and (re)sacralization?
 In order to address this question, the project examines the (pre)history of the conflict-ridden relationship between transnational institutions and the modern state.
-It also explores the players who stood at the point of intersection of the two by analyzing the shifts in relations between the state and one of the oldest transnational institutions in the world, the Catholic Church.
+It also looks at the players who stood at the point of intersection of the two by analyzing the shifts in relations between the state and one of the oldest transnational institutions in the world, the Catholic Church.

 Conflicts Between Church and State